 I received an email from Prometric that my exam has been canceled.
 What can I do?

-If you receive an email from Prometric indicating that your exam appointment will be canceled, you may still be able to see your exam appointment for several days after receiving the communication.
+If you receive an email from Prometric indicating that your exam appointment will be canceled, you may still be able to see your exam appointment after receiving the communication.
 For last-minute cancellations (less than 24 hours notice), it may take a few hours for the system to change your appointment from "active" to "inactive."
 You will receive a second email confirming the cancellation/letting you know your appointment is no longer active in the system.

 I heard from a colleague that exams are being canceled, but I did not receive an email from Prometric that my exam has been canceled.
 What should I do?

 Prometric will contact you in advance of your exam if your exam appointment is canceled.
 If you have not been told that your exam appointment is canceled, it is still active.

 My exam center is not listed on the closure list- why is my exam being canceled/rescheduled?

 To ensure test centers are able to adhere to proper social distancing requirements or legislation around essential services, many of our test centers have re-opened either with limited seats or for essential services only (U.S.).
 To adhere to these policies, candidates may need to have their appointments canceled or rescheduled for another date and/or location.

 Additionally, Prometric must occasionally close sites with limited notice due to unforeseen events, such as extreme weather, natural disaster, power outages, or other unexpected occurrences—forcing last-minute cancellations.
 Sites that have re-opened since the start of COVID-19 will remain on our open sites list, but closure status due to last-minute closures will be posted on our site closures list, so please reference both.